Introduction

 At grassroots level, commercial farmers are members of their local farmers’ associations, through which they address local agricultural issues and liaise with officials and organisations on matters concerning their members.
 The farmers’ associations delegate members to represent them in their respective provincial agricultural unions.
 The provincial agricultural unions address matters affecting farmers in the province as a whole and liaise with higher organisations.
 The provincial agricultural unions in turn delegate members to represent them on national bodies.

-Included in the category of Organised Agriculture are the commodity organisations which serve and represent farmers producing a specific commodity, e.g. maize, beef, cotton etc. Find contact details of these at www.agrisa.co.za (if you are a member) and in the relevant crop or livestock chapters.
+Included in the category of Organised Agriculture are the commodity organisations which serve and represent farmers producing a specific commodity, e.g. maize, beef, cotton etc. Find contact details of these at www.agrisa.co.za (if you are a member) and on the relevant crop or livestock pages on the Agribook website.

 Source: Agri SA (adapted)